Casey Fien: Detroit Tigers

 The Detroit Tigers selected Fien in the 20th round of the 2006 MLB draft.
-He was called up by the Tigers on July 24, 2009 from the Toledo Mud Hens to replace Eddie Bonine.
+He was called up by the Tigers on July 24, 2009, from the Toledo Mud Hens to replace Eddie Bonine.

 On February 23, 2010, Fien was designated for assignment to make roster room for the newly acquired Johnny Damon.
-On March 1, 2010 he was selected off waivers by the Boston Red Sox, and then selected again by the Toronto Blue Jays on March 4.
+On March 1, 2010, he was selected off waivers by the Boston Red Sox, and then selected again by the Toronto Blue Jays on March 4.
 The Blue Jays released him on March 18 and he rejoined the Tigers on March 20.

 On June 29, 2010, he was purchased from Triple-A to replace Joel Zumaya, who was placed on the 15-day disabled list.
 He was sent back down to Toledo on June 3.
 They called him back up on July 20.
 He was again sent back down to Toledo on July 21.
-He filed for free agency after the season ended.
+He was designated for assignment on July 25, he cleared waivers and was sent outright to Triple-A Toledo Mud Hens on July 28.
+He elected free agency after the season on October 6.

 Houston Astros

-In November 2010, Fien signed a minor league contract with the Houston Astros.
-He was released during the season.
+On November 5, 2010, Fien signed a minor league contract with the Houston Astros.
+He was released on August 2.

 Minnesota Twins

-In 2011, Fien signed a minor league contract with the Minnesota Twins.
+On January 3, 2012, Fien signed a minor league contract with the Minnesota Twins.

 On July 4, 2012, Fien was called up to the majors from the Triple A Rochester Red Wings, after the Twins optioned Nick Blackburn.

 On July 8, 2012, Fien made his debut with the Twins, pitching a scoreless 8th inning against the Texas Rangers.

 He finished 2012 making appearances in 35 games for the Twins, finishing the year with a 2–1 record and 4.30 ERA with 32 strikeouts.

 In 2013, Fien finished the year with a 5–2 record and a 3.92 ERA in 73 appearances for the Twins, striking out 73 and walking 12.

 On May 5, 2016, Fien was designated for assignment by the Twins.

 Los Angeles Dodgers

 On May 7, 2016, Fien was claimed off waivers by the Los Angeles Dodgers.
 He joined the Dodgers bullpen on May 28, after spending several weeks with the AAA Oklahoma City Dodgers.
 He was designated for assignment on September 10, 2016.
 On September 13, 2016, Fien cleared waivers and was assigned to Triple-A Oklahoma City.
 In 25 games for the Dodgers he had a 4.21 ERA.
+He elected free agency after the season on October 5.

 Seattle Mariners

-Fien signed a one-year deal with the Seattle Mariners on December 3, 2016.
+On December 3, 2016, Fien signed a one-year deal with the Seattle Mariners.
 After 5 appearances early in the season, Fien was outrighted off the 40 man roster on April 12.
+He had his contract selected to the major league roster again on April 26.
+He was designated for assignment on May 2, he cleared waivers and was sent outright to Triple-A Tacoma Rainiers the next day.